Skip to content

 API

-It is possible to set the target direction for all descendants:
+It is also possible to override the content direction for specific elements:

 c#